MPES project management in the healthcare environment

 - Occupational health management policies

-- TD: using seirich software
+- TD: using the Seirich software

-- TD: risk assessment at the workstation
+- TD: workplace risk assessment

 - Water monitoring and quality, wastewater treatment systems

-- Non-hazardous and hazardous waste management
+- Management of non-hazardous and hazardous waste

 - Analysis of a noise problem: generation, propagation and reception, physical impact, legislation.